How to Tell If Wall Is Load Bearing: 5 Signs You Shouldn't Ignore

 Why it’s Essential to Hire an Expert for Definitive Evaluation of Load-Bearing Walls

-• Examine your building’s blueprints
+• Look over your building’s blueprints

-• Conduct detailed on-site inspections
+• Perform detailed inspections on-site

 The Expertise of Architects and Structural Engineers in Analyzing Building Structures